 Begin your journey here

-Bible & Ministry graduates are spiritually healthy leaders whose passion for people and love for God and the church propels them to use their gifts and strengths to further Christ’s kingdom by intentionally serving others and faithfully communicating God’s Word.
+Ministry Leadership graduates are spiritually healthy leaders whose passion for people and love for God and the church propels them to use their gifts and strengths to further Christ’s kingdom by intentionally serving others and faithfully communicating God’s Word.

-Upon completion of the Bible & ministry program, students will be able to:
+Upon completion of the Ministry Leadership program, students will be able to:

 - Understand the nature and scope of God’s global mission and our faithful participation.